Frequently Asked Questions

 The weather in Britain is rather unpredictable.
 It can rain on any day of the year, so you will need a waterproof coat, good shoes and possibly an umbrella.
 Of course there are also many sunny days – Chichester is one of the sunniest places in the UK!
 The temperature does not often drop below zero degrees Celsius (32 degrees Fahrenheit), but the dampness can make it seem colder in the winter and humid in the summer.
 The warmest months are June, July and August and the coldest usually December, January and February.
 You might find it cheaper to buy some types of clothing after you have arrived in the UK, but if you arrive in the colder months (October to April), make sure you have a coat and a jumper with you.

-Most of our undergraduate students start their studies with a Welcome week on the 23rd September 2024.
 You should check your offer letter to see what the start date of your programme is, as it may be different if you are on a PGCE, postgraduate, nursing or musical theatre course.

 The weather in Britain can be unpredictable.
 It can rain on any day of the year, but there are also many sunny days.
 Bognor Regis and Chichester are the sunniest places in the UK!
 The temperature does not often drop below zero degrees Celsius (32 degrees Fahrenheit), but the dampness can make it seem colder in the winter and humid in the summer.
 The warmest months are June, July and August and the coldest usually December, January and February.